blessingogbeh/Mobility-Data-Processing-Pipeline-MDPP/README.md

 # MDPP (Mini Data Processing Pipeline)

 ## Overview
 MDPP is a real-time data processing pipeline that correlates bus locations with weather data to identify transportation delays caused by adverse weather conditions.
-The system implores a cloud-native approach to achieve mini data processing pipeline for real-time data integration and analytics.
-The solution utilizes amazon kinesis data streams to injest mobility data (from producer; json) in real time.
+The system uses a serverless cloud-native approach to achieve a mini data processing pipeline for real-time data integration and analytics.
+The solution utilizes Amazon kinesis data streams to ingest mobility data (from the producer; JSON) in real-time.
 This data is then integrated and processed by AWS Lambda (consumer).
-The proccesed data is stored in a stateful NoSql database (Amazon DynamoDB) and insights from the processed data are visible in a Amazon cloudwatch dashbord.
+The processed data is stored in a stateful NoSql database (Amazon DynamoDB) and insights from the processed data are visible in an Amazon Cloudwatch dashboard.

 ## Architecture